Noisy dogs

 3 min read

 Persistent dog barking can be troublesome for both dog owners and their neighbours.
-The good news is most of the underlying reasons can be addressed.
+Most underlying reasons, such as loneliness and boredom, can be addressed by owners:

-- Try leaving your dog a ‘special toy’ that they only get when you’re not there.
-For example, a stuffed ‘Kong’ toy, a meat flavoured chew, or a treat ball or cube.
+- Leaving a ‘special toy’ that they only get when you’re not there.
+For example, a dog specific stuffed toy, a chew, or a treat ball or cube.

-- It is also a good idea to close any curtains so your dog cannot see outside, and try leaving them in a quieter room with a radio on.
+- Closing curtains so the dog cannot see outside or placing in a quieter room with music on.

 Constant barking may also be down to an underlying medical condition.
 If you don’t have pet insurance, and you are worried about costly veterinary bills, some charities offer support for those on low incomes: